On this page

 Fact Sheet 39 – Family Stream Migration – Contributory Parent Category visas

 The parent category comprises:

 For elderly applicants applying in Australia:

 For other applicants outside of Australia or in Australia if their visa allows them to lodge another application:

 - Parent (Migrant) (subclass 103) visa.

-For Aged Parent (subclass 804) visa applications the primary applicant must be old enough to be granted an Australia aged pension.
+For Aged Parent (subclass 804) visa applications the primary applicant must be old enough to be granted an Australian aged pension.

 There is no age restriction for Parent (subclass 103) visa applicants.

 See: Booklet 3 – Parent Migration (647KB PDF file)

 Aged Parent (subclass 804) visa applicants must be in Australia at the time they lodge their visa application and at time of visa grant.
 There will be a number of years between these two events and applicants should be aware that they will not be eligible for most health and welfare services during this period.